 A school based MTC refers to a collaborative interdisciplinary team meeting to determine a student's need for further screening, evaluation, services, supports, and treatment.
-This team can include healthcare professionals, behavioral health experts, educators, specialists, and the student's Legally Responsible Individual (LRI).
-The required composition of the team is defined in MSM Section 2803.1D(7) of this Chapter, Provider Responsibility - Medical Team Conference (with Interdisciplinary Team).
+This team can include healthcare professionals, behavioral health experts, educators, specialists, and the student's LRI.
+The required composition of the team is defined in MSM Section 2803.3(B)1D(7) of this cchapter, Covered ServicesProvider Responsibility - Medical Team Conference (MTC) (with Interdisciplinary Team).
 Other professional staff such as physical therapists, occupational therapists, speech therapists, and behavior analysts, etc. may provide input, as well as audiology, vision, health, education, and the student's LRI.
-As a result of this process, a POC will be established outlining treatment modalities.
+As a result of this process, a Plan of Care (POC) will be established outlining treatment modalities.